Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Monitor changes to draw status/README.md

 ## Use case

-You may want to display a loading indicator while layers are loading, which could then be removed on `DrawStatus.COMPLETED`.
+You may want to display a loading indicator while layers are loading, which could then be removed on `completed`.

 ## How to use the sample

 Pan and zoom around the map.
-Observe how the status bar changes from a loading animation to solid, indicating that drawing has completed.
+Observe the map's drawing status in the toolbar.

 ## How it works

-1. Create a `MapView` and add a `DrawStatusChangedListener` to it.
+1. Create a `MapView` with a `Map`.
-2. Use `getDrawStatus` on the `DrawStatusChangedEvent` to determine draw status.
+2. Use the `onDrawStatusChanged(perform:)` modifier on the map view to get updates to the draw status.

 ## Relevant API